mvadari/xrpl-docs/Atomic.md

 ### 1.1.
 Terminology
 * **Inner transaction**: the sub-transactions included in the `Atomic` transaction, that are executed atomically.
 * **Outer transaction**: the wrapper `Atomic` transaction itself.
+* **Atomicity type**: the "mode" of atomic processing that the transaction uses.
+See section 2.2 for more details.

 ## 2. Transaction: `Atomic`